Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Results

-In Fig. \ref{fig:lreqcm001ratevspotential}, we show the phase diagram of potential difference and forward reaction rate function $k_f$ in Eq.\eqref{reactionratefunction}.
-The squares and triangles are the start points and end points of the phase diagrams, respectively. $k_{f,ref}$ is the reference constant shown as the solid back line in the figure.
-When the electric potentials variate with time, the forward reaction rates on the plate variate correspondingly. since $\Delta z_l<0$ and $\phi_p^l<\phi_s^l$, then the reaction rate on the left plate is smaller that the reference value $k_{f,ref}$.
-On the right plate, since $\Delta z_r>0$, so the reaction rate is always greater than the reference value.
+In Fig. \ref{fig:lreqcm001ratevspotential}, we show how the reaction rate $k_f^s$ changes with electric potential difference $\Delta\phi^s = \phi_p^s-\phi_s$, i.e. the phase portraits, in Eq.\eqref{reactionratefunction}.
+The squares and triangles are the start points and end points of the phase portraits, respectively. $k_{f,0}^s$ is the intrinsic rate constant shown as the solid black line in the figure.
+When the electric potentials vary with time, the forward reaction rates on the plate vary correspondingly.
+Since $\Delta z_l<0$ and $\phi_p^l<\phi_s^l$, then the reaction rate on the left plate is smaller than the reference value $k_{f,0}^l$.
+On the right plate, since $\Delta z_r>0$, the reaction rate is always greater than the reference value $k_{f,0}^r$.
+In summary, the electric potential inhibits the oxidation reaction on the left-hand input side, while accelerating the reduction reaction on the output right-hand side.

-The space distributions of electric potential and substances in two regions at equilibrium are shown in Fig. \ref{fig:lreqkappa001space}.
-For different $\zeta$, the equilibrium is almost same.
+The spatial distributions of electric potential and concentrations in two regions at equilibrium are shown in Fig. \ref{fig:lreqkappa001space}.
+For different $\zeta$, the equilibrium is almost the same.
 The electric potentials on two sides of the plate $\phi_p^s$ are lower than the potentials of the electrolyte $\phi^s$ due to the existence of capacitors.
-And the left plate potential is lower than the potential on the right plate due to the accumulation of electrons.
-Since $C_3$ and $C_6$ are neutral particles, they are spacial uniformly distributed.
-The distributions of cations and anions are effected by the electric field.
+The left plate potential is lower than the potential on the right plate due to the accumulation of electrons.
+Since $C_3$ and $C_6$ are neutral particles, they are uniformly distributed \textcolor{black}{in sapce}.
+The distributions of cations and anions are changed by the electric field.

 In Fig. \ref{fig:lreqdiffcmtime} and Fig. \ref{fig:lreqcm001space}, we compare the results with different effective capacitance $\lambda_s$.
 The reaction rate increases as the capacitance increases.
-And more electron could be stored on the capacitors.
-At the equilibrium, due to larger capacitance, the electric potential difference between two sides electrolyte decreases.
-The effect on the spacial distributions of substances at the equilibrium is mainly on the left region due to the decrease of electric potential difference.
+And more electrons could be stored on the capacitors.
+At the equilibrium, due to larger capacitance, the electric potential difference between the two sides electrolyte decreases.
+The effect on the spatial distributions of substances at equilibrium is mainly on the left region due to the decrease of electric potential difference.

-In Fig. \ref{fig:lreqdiffcm_soft}, we show the results when the switch function \eqref{softswitch} is used with $\epsilon = 0.001$.
-Compared with the hard switch, the reaction rate function $\mathcal{R}$ is more smooth, especially for larger capacitance $\lambda_s=0.1$.
-When capacitance is $\lambda_s=0.01$, as $\zeta$ increases, the switch could maintain an open state for a longer time due to the accumulation of electrons on the left plate (Panel c red dot line).